 The Industrial Internet Security Framework (IISF) [IIC-IISF]: Security of networks is imperative.
-The IISF describes the four building blocks of communication and connectivity protection: network
+The IISF describes the four building blocks of communication and connectivity protection: network configuration and management, network monitoring and analysis, communicating endpoint protection and physical security of connections.
+These building blocks and other key networking elements of the IISF can be considered as an additional set of concerns for the IINF model.

 The Industrial Internet Connectivity Framework (IICF) [IIC-IICF]: The IICF and the IINF are inherently linked by the common relationship to the OSI and Internet models.
 The IINF focuses on the lower three layers and the IICF on the upper layers of the models.
-The shared boundary of these two frameworks is the network layer, highlighted in the IINF as the internet protocol layer and described in IICF as follows: "The Internet Protocol (IP) is the prevailing network layer connectivity standard that has given birth to the Internet and now IIoT.
+The shared boundary of these two frameworks is the network layer, highlighted in the IINF as the internet protocol layer and described in IICF as follows:

+"The Internet Protocol (IP) is the prevailing network layer connectivity standard that has given birth to the Internet and now IIoT.
 The IP network layer has enabled independent innovation, both below and above the network layer.
 The physical, link, and network layers have been in use longer; although evolution of IP and non-IP connections and the multitude of wireless-access technologies coming to market create new choices for the IIoT community."

 IIC testbeds: A central element of IIoT is a network.
-IIC testbeds1 address a diverse range of applications demonstrating solutions to use cases in many different industrial sectors.
+IIC testbeds2 address a diverse range of applications demonstrating solutions to use cases in many different industrial sectors.
 The testbeds both inform and are informed by the concerns and requirements of the IINF model.